While poverty should entitle families to additional support it is instead often used to allege ‘neglect’.

 Protests outside the family court

-Court secrecy is also being challenged outside the court.
-We hold a protest outside the central family court in Holborn, London, on the first Wednesday of every month.
+Court secrecy is being challenged inside and outside the court.
+We hold a protest outside the central family court in Holborn, London, on the first Wednesday of every month (hopefully we’ll be back once Covid restrictions allow, in the meantime we have a virtual protest on twitter at the same time).
 We hope that other cities will start their own.
-Watch this space for news of other venues.
+Watch our blog for news of other venues.
 The protests enable mothers and other primary carers to have some of the public voice they have been denied inside and to make injustices visible to the outside world.
 They also contribute to changing the climate in which legal arguments will be heard.